In this article:

 Start by deciding what app event you want to collect information about and integrate a specific API in your code to analyse your app’s activity.

 Another crucial metric tells about how many users your app gets through multiple channels.
-So, the next you launch a marketing campaign, you understand if something is working out in favor of your mobile app.
+So, the next you launch a marketing campaign, you will understand if something is working out in favor of your mobile app.
 By default, the App Store Connect and Google Console will offer you detailed user acquisition data.

 Retention rate is calculated to define the number of people who came back on your app more than once.
-For instance, if you had 1000 users in Jan and 300 users came back to access the app again in Feb, that means your mobile app has a retention rate of 30%.
+For instance, if you had 1000 users in Jan and 300 users came back to reaccess the app in Feb, that means your mobile app has a retention rate of 30%.

-So, you can calculate it as-.
+So, you can calculate it as:

 Retention Rate %= the number of retained users in a specified time/ Total number of users from the previous period *100.